Bigg Boss 16 Start Date, Time &amp; Where To Watch Salman Khan&#39;s Show

 Several celebrities have been approached for the show, however, none have confirmed their participation.
 Shalin Bhanot, Kanika Mann, Munumun Datta, Tina Datta, Faisal Shaikh, Jannat Zubair and Munawar Faruqui are a few names that are doing the rounds regarding participation.

+So far, Sumbul Touqeeer, Nimrit Kaur Ahluwalia, MC Stan, Abdu Rozik, Gautam Vig and Chandani Sharma are apparently confirmed contestants of the controversial reality show.

 The previous two seasons were not so interesting.
 Although BB 14 and BB 15 managed to hit the headlines, they didn't grab the required TRPs.
 Fans still can't get over Bigg Boss 13, which was way too interesting and still remember some of the great players - Sidharth Shukla, Shehnaaz Gill and Rashami Desai from BB 13.
-Will the upcoming season be a hit or a flop?
+Most awaited and people's favorite season 16 of Bigg Boss is starting from this week.
+All eyes on what type of contestants are going to enter the salman khan show will the upcoming season be a hit or a flop?
 Well, only time can tell it?
 Let's wait and watch!